 - Provide a diagnosis and prognosis

-- Use basic science knowledge in different clinical situations
+- Apply basic science knowledge to specific clinical situations

 - Determine the next step(s) in patient management

-There are two types of questions you will have to answer on Step 2 CK.
+There are three major types of questions you will have to answer on Step 2:

-Traditional questions are patient-centered vignettes you will need to match with 3 to 26 multiple choice options.
+Traditional questions are patient-centered vignettes with four or more multiple choice answers.
 The correct answer will not be as simple as you may think.
 Why?
-Multiple answer options could be partially correct, but there is only one choice that is the best answer.
-You should double check your answer to make sure it’s not only correct, but rather is the best answer option.
+Multiple answer options can be partially correct, but there is only one choice that is the best answer.
+You should double-check your answer to make sure it’s not only technically correct, but also the best answer option.

 What Score Do I Need on the Step 2 CK?